Site Map

 Causes

-CMV pneumonia is caused by a member of a group of herpes-type viruses.
+CMV is a member of a group of herpes-type viruses.
 Infection with CMV is very common.
 Most people are exposed to CMV in their lifetime, but typically only those with weakened immune systems become ill from CMV infection.

 Serious CMV infections can occur in people with weakened immune systems as a result of: